ash0x0/obsidian-cs-notes/DSA/Algorithms/Solution Paradigms/Dynamic Programming (DP).md

 1. [[Greedy Algorithms]] in which problems have optimal substructure, but not overlapping ones.
 2. [[Divide & Conquer]] algorithms that break a problem into subproblems, but not overlapping ones.

 # Identification

-There are some problem descriptors that hit at a possible DP solution.
-These are shorthands that aren't always to be followed
+There are problem descriptors that hint at a DP solution.
+These are shorthands that aren't always true:

 - The problem asks for an optimum value (max or min) of something
 	- Minimum cost of x